-As of December 31, 2020 and 2019, we had cash and investments in money market funds of \$46.7 million and \$16.3 million, respectively.
+As of December 31, 2021 and 2020, we had cash and investments in money market funds of \$45.9 million and \$46.7 million, respectively.
 Cash and investments in money market funds are available to fund new investments, reduce borrowings, pay expenses, repurchase common stock and pay distributions.
-In addition, as of December 31, 2020 and 2019, we had \$1.1 million of restricted investments in money market funds.
+In addition, as of December 31, 2021 and 2020, we had \$1.4 million and \$1.1 million, respectively, of restricted investments in money market funds.
 Restricted investments in money market funds may be used to make monthly interest and principal payments on our Asset-Backed Notes or our NYL Facility.
 Our primary sources of capital have been from our public and private equity offerings, use of our Credit Facilities and issuance of our public debt offerings.